ey92/notes/1101/readingCh2.md

 	- e.g.  [m̩], [l̩], [ɹ̩]

 observing place and manner of articulation: **palatography** - picture where tongue touches roof of mouth during articulation
-- _static palatography_: paint tongue black with mixture of olive oil and charcoal poweder
+- _static palatography_: paint tongue black with mixture of olive oil and charcoal powder
 	- tongue leaves black trace wherever touched to make constriction when sound produced
 	- only words if speaker produces single isolated sound and contact pattern photographed or examined immediately
 - _dynamic palatography_: points of contact directly recorded on computer via artificial hard palate